marianarp754/comp423-course-notes/docs/tutorials/go-setup.md

 3. **Instructions for Creating a New Dev Container Project for Go**
-    - Create a `.devcontainer` directory in your `go-tutorial` directory.
+    - In your terminal, create a `.devcontainer` directory in your `go-tutorial` directory.
         ```
         mkdir .devcontainer
         ```